List on Bids44 →

 Final Verdict — Should You Buy or Sell in 2026?

-For buyers: The Yamaha FZ-S V4 in 2026 is an excellent choice for riders prioritizing a refined, comfortable, and fuel-efficient 150cc commuter with modern safety features like TCS.
-It’s ideal for daily city commutes and occasional weekend rides where outright performance isn’t the top priority.
-Look for units under 25,000 km with a clear service history and a single owner.
-An ideal buying price band would be between ₹60,000-₹75,000 for a well-maintained “Good” to “Like New” condition bike.
-If your budget stretches higher and you desire more power or advanced features, consider a newer within-brand model like a used Yamaha FZ25 or wait for potential FZ-S V5 launches.
+For buyers: The Yamaha FZ-S V4 is an excellent choice in 2026 if you’re looking for a reliable, fuel-efficient 150cc commuter with comfortable ergonomics for city use.
+This bike is ideal for daily commutes, college students, or anyone seeking a low-maintenance, fuss-free motorcycle.
+Look for units with under 25,000-30,000 km, a clear service history, and minimal cosmetic damage.
+An ideal price band would be ₹60,000-₹75,000 for a bike in good to very good condition.
+If your budget stretches higher and you prioritize more power or advanced features, consider a newer Yamaha FZ-S V5 or the FZ25 within the same brand.

 Personalized estimate